-- Records access: FDA will have access to records, including industry food safety plans and the records firms will be required to keep documenting implementation of their plans.
+- Records access: FDA will have access to records, including industry food safety plans and those required to be kept documenting implementation of the plans.

-For the first time, FDA will have a legislative mandate to require comprehensive, science-based preventive controls across the food supply, including mandatory preventive controls for food facilities.
+Under FSMA, FDA was given a legislative mandate to require comprehensive, science-based preventive controls across the food supply, including mandatory preventive controls for food facilities.
 Food facilities are required to implement a written preventive controls plan.
-This involves: (1) evaluating the hazards that could affect food safety, (2) specifying what preventive steps, or controls, will be put in place to significantly minimize or prevent the hazards, (3) specifying how the facility will monitor these controls to ensure they are working, (4) maintaining routine records of the monitoring, and (5) specifying what actions the facility will take to correct problems that arise.
+This involves: (1) evaluating the hazards that could affect food safety, (2) specifying what preventive steps, or controls, will be put in place to significantly minimize or prevent the hazards, (3) specifying how the facility will monitor these controls to ensure that they are working, (4) maintaining routine records of the monitoring, and (5) specifying what actions the facility will take to correct problems that arise.

 FDA is expressly authorized to modify the preventive controls requirements for facilities that are solely engaged in the production of animal foods or to exempt those facilities entirely from the preventive controls requirements.